yavuzoz/YavuzOz/README.md

 ✨ Front-End Development:React, React Native,Javascript, HTML, CSS

-✨ Back-End Development: MySQL, SQL , NodeJs
+✨ Back-End Development: MySQL, NodeJs
 <!--
 **yavuzoz/yavuzoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.